CodeYellowBV/rtcninja.js/docs/RTCPeerConnection.md

 There are also custom options not present in the WebRTC specification:

 * `gatheringTimeout` {Number}: ICE gathering is terminated after the given time (milliseconds) and a faked `onicecandidate` event with `candidate = null` is fired.
 No more `onicecandidate` events are fired once this timeout.
+* `gatheringTimeoutAfterHost` {Number}: Once the first "host" candidate is gathered, ICE gathering is terminated after the given time (milliseconds) and a faked `onicecandidate` event with `candidate = null` is fired.
+No more `onicecandidate` events are fired once this timeout.
 * `gatheringTimeoutAfterRelay` {Number}: Once the first "relay" (TURN) candidate is gathered, ICE gathering is terminated after the given time (milliseconds) and a faked `onicecandidate` event with `candidate = null` is fired.
 No more `onicecandidate` events are fired once this timeout.